Difference Between Capex and Opex

 Table of contents

 What is Capex?

-- Capital expenditure or expenses are depreciated or amortized over a span of years.
+- Capex or expenses are depreciated or amortized over the years.
 For example, it can buy equipment/ buildings or add value to an existing asset to upgrade beyond the current financial year.

-- Once the asset is put to use, it is depreciated over the period of time to spread the cost of the asset over its useful span of life.
+- Once the asset is put to use, it depreciates over a period to spread the asset’s cost over its useful span of life.
 Every year, a part of the asset is put to use.

-- Depreciation is the amount of depletion on the fixed asset, and the amount of depreciation which happens each year is used as a tax deduction.
+- Depreciation is the amount of depletion on the fixed asset, and the amount of depreciation that happens each year is used as a tax deduction.

-- Most often capital expenses are mostly depreciated over a five to ten years period, but sometimes may be depreciated over twenty years in the case of real estate properties.
+- Capital expenses are mostly depreciated over a five to ten years period but sometimes may be depreciated over twenty years in the case of real estate properties.

-- Capital expenditure is therefore used for a future benefit like for growth of the company.
+- Capital expenditure is therefore used for future benefits like the company’s growth.

 What is Opex?